 If you are short or an endomorph body type (or both), HIIT cardio may not be the best exercise for you.
 It will build some muscle and with a shorter frame, more muscle may not be your goal.
 It could make your legs look bigger.
 If you know that running makes your legs bigger, then I would avoid HIIT cardio.

 I mention fitness level because HIIT cardio is hard, and you need to have a good base cardio fitness first to do this exercise effectively and get the benefits.
 Being able to run at a medium fast pace for at least 20 minutes would be a great start.
 After that, I think you would be fit enough to add in some HIIT cardio.

-As I mentioned above, if you have any cardio related questions, please feel free to ask and I’ll add them to the blog post :) xx
+As I mentioned above, if you have any cardio related questions, please feel free to ask in the comments section or send me a message on Instagram and I’ll add them to the blog post :) xx